victormours/koala-cassettes/README.md

 koala-vcr
 =========

-KoalaVCR is a small VCR wrapper on a mission to testing with Koala.
+KoalaVCR is a small VCR wrapper on a mission to simplify testing with Koala.

 Synopsis
 --------